michaelbironneau/gateway/README.md

 # Objective

 To serve as a low-fuss, minimal configuration reverse proxy for APIs.
 No complicated configurations, user portals, authentication, load balancing or anything.
-The point is that this can run behind something like Cloudflare that can take care of many of these concerns, and indeed many API gateway solutions do run behind load balancers or CDNs.
+The point is that this can run behind something like Cloudflare that can take care of many of these concerns.
+Indeed, many API gateway solutions run behind load balancers or CDNs.

 ### Minimal configuration: